 After the Tokugawa Shogunate fell in 1867, Nijo Castle was used as an imperial palace for a while before being donated to the city and opened up to the public as a historic site.
 Its palace buildings are arguably the best surviving examples of castle palace architecture of Japan's feudal era, and the castle was designated a UNESCO world heritage site in 1994.

-Nijo Castle can be divided into three areas: the Honmaru (main circle of defense), the Ninomaru (secondary circle of defense) and some gardens that encircle the Honmaru and Ninomaru.
+Nijo Castle can be divided into three areas: the Honmaru (main circle of defense), the Ninomaru (secondary circle of defense) and some gardens around them.
 The entire castle grounds and the Honmaru are surrounded by stone walls and moats.

 Visitors to Nijo Castle enter the castle grounds through a large gate in the east.
-English audio guides are available for rent (500 yen) at a kiosk just inside the gate.
-Venturing further into the castle will bring you to the Chinese style Karamon Gate, the entrance to the Ninomaru (secondary circle of defense), where the castle's main attraction, the Ninomaru Palace is located..
+English audio guides are available for rent at a kiosk just inside the gate.
+Venturing further into the castle will bring you to the Chinese-style Karamon Gate, the entrance to the Ninomaru (secondary circle of defense), where the castle's main attraction, the Ninomaru Palace is located.

 The Honmaru (main circle of defense) was the site of a second palace complex and a five story castle keep.
 However, both structures were destroyed by fires in the 18th century and were never rebuilt.
-After the fall of the shogunate, an imperial residence was moved from the Katsura Imperial Palace to Nijo Castle's Honmaru where it remains today as the Honmaru Palace.
+After the fall of the shogunate, an imperial residence was moved here from the Katsura Imperial Palace where it remains today as the Honmaru Palace.

 Unlike the Ninomaru Palace, the Honmaru Palace is not regularly open to the public, although there are occasional special openings.
 Visitors may, however, walk around the Honmaru gardens and climb up the stone foundation of the former castle keep, which offers views over the castle grounds.